HullLab/AutoMorph/README.md

     $ conda install opencv -c conda-forge
     $ conda install shapely

+You may run into the following error message when running AutoMorph:

+    ImportError: libopenblas.so.0: cannot open shared object file: No such file or directory

+In this situation, you should install Openblas as well:

+    $ conda install openblas

-  If you choose to install the packages manually instead of using Anaconda, note that scikit-learn and scikit-image and called sklearn and skimage, respectively, in Python repositories.
+Finally, if you choose to install the packages manually instead of using Anaconda, note that scikit-learn and scikit-image and called sklearn and skimage, respectively, in Python repositories.

 Additional Prerequisites